 Your Arctic expedition begins in Calgary.
-Explore this vibrant city on your own before spending the night at your hotel, which is included in your Charter Flight & Hotel Package.
+Explore this vibrant city on your own before spending the night at your well-appointed hotel.

 DAY 2 | FLY TO RESOLUTE & EMBARK

 This morning, board your charter flight to Resolute.
 Upon arrival, you'll have a chance to walk around this small Arctic town before enjoying your first of many Zodiac cruises as you're transferred to your ship.